apify/apify-docs/sources/platform/actors/development/automated_tests.md

 # Automated tests for Actors

-Automated testing is crucial for maintaining the reliaability and performance of your Actors over time.
+Automated testing is crucial for maintaining the reliability and performance of your Actors over time.
 This guide will help you set up automated tests using the [Actor Testing Actor](https://apify.com/pocesar/actor-testing).

 ## Set up automated tests